DemiMarie/qubes-doc/developer/services/qrexec-socket-services.md

 (The target type can be `name`, in which case target is a domain name, or `keyword`, in which the target is a keyword like `@dispvm`).

+To disable passing this descriptor, add `skip-service-descriptor=true` to the service configuration file.

 Afterwards, data provided by the service's user (as stdin) is sent into the socket, and data received from the socket is sent back to the user (as stdout).
-When the service closes the socket, an exit code of 0 is sent back to the user.
+When the service closes the socket, or if EOF is received on both ends of the connection, an exit code of 0 is sent back to the user.
+Adding `exit-on-service-eof=true` to the configuration file causes qrexec to exit when the service closes its connection for writing, even if more data might be available from the service's user.
+Similarly, `exit-on-client-eof=true` in the configuration file causes qrexec to exit when the user closes the write end of the connection, even if the service might have more data to send.

+`skip-service-descriptor=true`, `exit-on-service-eof=true`, and `exit-on-client-eof=true` are only valid for socket-based services.
+If they are present for an executable service, the config option will be ignored and a warning will be logged.

 ### Differences from executable-based services